cote3804/NRR_data/README.md

 # NRR_data
-This repository contains the calculation data for the NRR paper (insert DOI).
-It also contains all scripts used to run the calculations
+This is the repository that contains the calculation data for [Revised Nitrogen Reduction Scaling Relations from Potential-Dependent Modeling of Chemical and Electrochemical Steps](https://doi.org/10.1021/acscatal.3c01978).